-The prisoner then came out of his house, went to the house of Peter Closs, a near neighbor and brother-in-law, there obtained a double-barreled shot gun, both barrels being already loaded with pigeon-shot.
+The prisoner then came out of his house, went to the house of Peter Closs, a near neighbor and brother-in-law, there obtained a double-barreled shotgun, both barrels being already loaded with pigeon-shot.
 In about a quarter of an hour after he left his house, he returned with the gun, went into the net-house, looked around, and then went into his own house in company with Whitney.
-Whitney staid in the house a few minutes, then came out did not go to bed again during the night, and went towards Thomas Ward's, where he heard the parties making a noise.
+Whitney stayed in the house a few minutes, then came out, did not go to bed again during the night, and went towards Thomas Ward's, where he heard the parties making a noise.

-Plant, Robillard and the deceased, went to Robinson's house and asked for Thomas Ward.
+Plant, Robillard, and the deceased went to Robinson's house and asked for Thomas Ward.
 Ward and the family were in bed.
 They were told by Mrs. Robinson that he was not within.
 They insisted that he was.
+They were then told by Mrs. Robinson that he was not within.
+They insisted that he was.
 They were then told by Mrs. Robinson that she had a sick child.
 They said they didn't care a damn, they would come in any way, and if they couldn't come through the door, they would come through the roof.
 Mrs. Robinson then told them that Ward was in the net-house.
 They went to find him there, but not finding him, came back to the door, and said they would break the door open or come through the roof.
-Then Ward, who was in the house, spoke and told them to wait and he would go out.
+Then Ward, who was in the house, spoke and told them to wait, and he would go out.
 Ward got up, dressed himself, and went out.
 Plant asked Ward to go around with them.
 Ward refused.
 Plant asked Ward if he was afraid.
-Ward said he was afraid of going with them, they acted so mean.
+Ward said he was afraid of going with them; they acted so mean.